rasmuse/biogas-residues-manure/README.md

 8. At this point you should be able to `import biogasrm.results` and use all the functions in there.
 Make sure you are in your working directory, because otherwise the importing will fail because necessary files are not found.

-    You can also try e.g.
+    You can also try the following to make a substrate raster:

     ```
     biogasrm-results make_substrate_raster -b DM cropland straw straw.tif
     ```

+    Or do something like the following for a biogas raster:

+    ```
+    make preparations
+    make biogas-raster SAMPLING=custom-settings
+    ```

+You should find a raster at `outdata/sampling/custom-settings/biogas-custom-settings.tif`.

 ## Data